-We headed down the stairs and eventually came upon the castle prison.
+Heading down the stairs, we eventually came upon the castle prison.
 You must crawl into the prison as the door is quite stooped.
 I can’t imagine the horrors of being confined in such a small space with the privy on the wall and only a small stream of light coming in the window to give any sense of day or night.
 I was happy to leave the prison and continue my exploration in a less constricting area.

-We made our way up winding staircases and eventually found our way into the Tower House.
+We made our way up winding staircases and found our way into the Tower House.
 This is in the heart of the castle and would have been where the laird and his family stayed.
 One of the most interesting rooms located there is the Laird’s (or Lord’s) Hall.
 This is the main room in the Tower House and the place where the laird dined and entertained.

 The informational plaques on the wall help one to imagine what the grand space would have looked like in the 1400s.
 Therefore, when you look at the picture below, try to envision how much colour would have been placed throughout the room in the form of ‘finely woven linen table-cloths’ on long tables, tapestries on the walls, and ‘a painted timber ceiling overhead’.
 The large fireplace would have been where the laird and his family sat in order to keep warm.

 One of the most famous visitors to have walked among the haunting stones of Craigmillar Castle is Mary, Queen of Scots.
 As I’ve stated before, there are many locations around Scotland that can lay claim to the fact that Mary visited or stayed there.
 In fact, you can read about her time at The Palace of Holyroodhouse which provides some context for the next bit of historical trivia discussed below.